 Setting realistic goals has been a game-changer for me.

-Instead of overwhelming myself with massive, vague goals like “be happy all the time” (spoiler alert: that’s not a thing), I focus on small, achievable targets.
+Instead of overwhelming myself with massive, vague goals like “be happy all the time” (umm, I don’t think that’s a thing), I focus on small, achievable targets.

 Maybe it’s doing one act of self-care each day, or reaching out to a friend once a week.
 These bite-sized goals make progress feel more tangible and achievable.